intelwolf/p1monitor/README.md

 A docker image is available from docker hub.
 An example docker-compose is included mapping external port 81 to the container.

 ## Updating
-Follow instructions from the original author on updating to a new version
+Follow instructions from the original author on updating to a new version.

+## Migrate
+Copy files from a previous version (1.2.0 or later) in the defined 'alldata' directory in subdirectory 'data'